 9) SEA LIFE Kansas City Aquarium (Kansas City, Missouri)

 A smaller, more approachable option that works well when your family wants something fun without committing to a major destination day.
 The hands-on style and shorter visit length are especially good for toddlers and younger school-age kids who do better with a simpler pace.
-It’s also easier to combine with lunch or another nearby family stop, which helps keep the day from feeling too full.
+It’s also easier to combine with lunch or another nearby family stop, which helps keep the day from feeling too packed.

 10) Dallas World Aquarium (Dallas, Texas)